 The workplace is changing.
-For decades, teachers and careers advisors have warned young people that they should get a good education because “robots will take all the other jobs”.
+For decades, teachers and career advisors have warned young people that they should get a good education because “robots will take all the other jobs”.
 Today, computing and AI are so powerful that even some knowledge workers are under threat of job losses.

 To secure your future as a freelance writer, you need to have a skill so important that it can’t be done by a computer and a reputation so strong that people want you specifically, not just the work you do.

-How to Get More Work at Higher Rates
+How to Get More Work at Higher Rates?

 1. Finding Your Niche